WesSouza/WesSouza/README.md

 </h1>

 <p>
-  I am a Staff Software Engineer with 19 years of experience shipping for the web and mobile.
+  I am a Software Engineer with 19 years of experience shipping for the web and mobile.
 </p>

 <p>